harshankur/officeParser/README.md

 #### Update
+* 2022/12/24 - Added command line method to use officeParser with or without installing it and instantly get parsed content on the console.
-* 2022/12/10 - Fixed memory leak issues, bugs related to parsing open document files and improved error handling
+* 2022/12/10 - Fixed memory leak issues, bugs related to parsing open document files and improved error handling.
-* 2021/11/21 - Added promise way to existing callback functions
+* 2021/11/21 - Added promise way to existing callback functions.
 * 2020/06/01 - Added error handling and console.log enable/disable methods.
 Default is set at enabled.
 Everything backward compatible.
 * 2019/06/17 - Added method to change location for decompressing office files in places with restricted write access.
 * 2019/04/30 - Removed case sensitive file extension bug.
 File names with capital lettered extensions now supported.
 * 2019/04/23 - Added support for open office files *.odt, *.odp, *.ods through parseOffice function.
 Created a new method parseOpenOffice for those who prefer targetted functions.
-* 2019/04/23 - Added feature to delete the generated dist folder after function callback
+* 2019/04/23 - Added feature to delete the generated dist folder after function callback.
-* 2019/04/22 - Added parseOffice method to avoid confusion between type of file and their extension
+* 2019/04/22 - Added parseOffice method to avoid confusion between type of file and their extension.
 * 2019/04/22 - Added file extension validations.
 Removed errors for excel files with no drawing elements.
 * 2019/04/19 - Support added for *.xlsx files.
 * 2019/04/18 - Support added for *.pptx files.